 The number seven in alchemical thought may not be the pinnacle, but it is certainly the goal.
-It represents spiritual awareness and inner-wisdom that can bring forth extra-sensory power seen in number 8.
+It represents self-awareness and inner-wisdom that will deliver a richer quality of life.

 The symbolic meaning of seven is believed to resonate with vibration and energies picked up by our chakra system, hence why there are seven core energy centres in the human body.
-By activating and aligning your chakras, the energy flows through your body easier.
+It is also believed that by activating and aligning your seven chakras, the energy flows through your body easier.
 This is conducive to good health.

 The seven is, therefore, recognised as a divine number and the power held within the seven can manifest things in your life by accessing the higher self through imagination, awareness and visualisation.